RESEARCH STARTER

 Celtic broadleaf forests also support abundant and relatively diverse animal life.
 More than 200 species of birds are found in these forests, including the common redshank (Tringa totanus), the Eurasian blackbird (Turdus merula), and the common black-headed gull (Larus ridibundus).
 Mammals include the western roe deer (Capreolus capreolus) and European badger (Meles meles).
 The European grass snake (Natrix natrix) is a characteristic reptile; a representative amphibian is the European frog (Rana temporaria).

-A number of invasive and exotic plant species have been introduced to the Celtic broadleaf forests, threatening the existing diversity.
+Several invasive and exotic plant species have been introduced to the Celtic broadleaf forests, threatening the existing diversity.
 Some exotics, such as lime trees, were introduced hundreds of years ago in Ireland to enable citizens to show their status in society.
 Animal invasives include the mallard duck (Anas platyrhynchos), European starling (Sturnus vulgaris), house sparrow (Passer domesticus), red fox (Vulpes vulpes), and European hare (Lepus europaeus).
 In part because of these introductions, the forests contain a remarkable number of endangered species, especially plants.

 Effects of Agriculture

-Due to plentiful rainfall and humid climate, Celtic broadleaf forests are ideal agricultural lands.
-The majority of the land in this ecoregion has been converted to agricultural fields for silage, hay, and arable crops; pastures for sheep or cattle; or land to be harvested for peat, a powerful and popular fuel source.
+Due to plentiful rainfall and a humid climate, Celtic broadleaf forests are ideal agricultural lands.
+Most of the land in this ecoregion has been converted to agricultural fields for silage, hay, and arable crops; pastures for sheep or cattle; or land to be harvested for peat, a powerful and popular fuel source.
 Along with the loss of land and habitat, agriculture in the region creates pollution within the region from pesticide and fertilizer usage.
 About 1 percent of the land area in Ireland is untouched Celtic broadleaf forest, whereas approximately 9 percent of the land has been converted for the timber industry since the 20th century.

 As these environmental industries grew in Ireland, the populations also expanded; the converted forests now sustain populations of 10 to 250 people per 0.4 square mile (one square kilometer).
 As farming continued, however, it became apparent that the lushness of the Celtic broadleaf ecosystem was not an indicator of its resilience.
-Expansive deforestation more than 6,000 years ago by Neolithic farmers resulted in significant loss of soil from County Clare, for example, where bare limestone is still visible for miles today.
+Expansive deforestation more than 6,000 years ago by Neolithic farmers resulted in a significant loss of soil from County Clare, for example, where bare limestone is still visible for miles today.

 Conservation and Protection